Tattoo Outlines and Linework

 Prepare the Skin

 Before anything else is done, you need to prepare the skin for a tattoo.
 To do this, you will want to shave the area to make sure it is entirely free of any hair.
-Once this is done, you will want to add a sterile lubricant or antiseptic spray to allow the stencil to hold to the skin.
+Once this is completed, you will want to add a sterile lubricant or antiseptic spray to allow the stencil to hold to the skin.
 After this, you will apply the stencil to the area and be ready to move on to the application.

 Prep the Machine and Fill the Machine Reservoir with Black Ink